 Tomatillos require similar growing conditions to tomatoes.
 They like warm (or hot) weather.
 Water frequently, and use a fertilizer high in phosphorus and potassium once the plants begin to flower.

-Tomatillos are quite resistant to insects and diseases – they are a joy to grow because they are nearly maintenance-free.
-Some tomatillos will have problems with fungal diseases in areas with high humidity: any fungicide will work to eliminate the problem.
+Tomatillos are quite resistant to insects and diseases.
+They are a joy to grow because they are nearly maintenance-free.
+Some tomatillos will have problems with fungal diseases in areas with high humidity, but any fungicide will work to eliminate the problem.
 Planting the plants with sufficient room for air circulation will help to prevent fungal problems with the plants.

 Many first-time tomatillo gardeners will panic: “My tomatillos have started to grow, but the husks are empty!”

 Tomatillos grow by producing the husk first, and then the berry develops inside and gets larger as it matures.
 Empty husks are not a problem; they are simply the very beginning of the process!
 After a few weeks, the tomatillo berry will get bigger and bigger.
 Soon, the husks will be tight around the tomatillo fruit.

 Green varieties of tomatillo are ripe when the husk is tight and the fruit begins to split the husk.
 The husk will turn from green to a muted straw color and will begin to appear dry.
 If the fruit remains on the plant, it will eventually turn yellow.
 The tangy flavor is lost as the fruit becomes over-ripe, so be sure to pick the berries when they are firm, green, and the husk has been split.